I-GUIDE/data-catalog-archive/schema/core.md

 that encode the work.
 Specific types of media objects that we selected for the I-GUIDE data catalog are `DataDownload`, `ImageObject`, and `VideoObject`.
-Note that a media object could have several properties from `CreativeWork`, but most importantly, it requires `contentUrl`, `encodingFormat`. `contentUrl` is actual bytes of the media object and it is represented as a URL. `encodingFormat` expresses the format of a media object using a MIME format (see [IANA site](https://www.iana.org/assignments/media-types/media-types.xhtml) and [MDN reference](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types)).
+Note that a media object could have several properties from `CreativeWork`, but most importantly, it requires `contentUrl`, `encodingFormat`. `contentUrl` should point at the actual bytes of the media object and is represented as a URL. `encodingFormat` expresses the format of a media object using a MIME format (see [IANA site](https://www.iana.org/assignments/media-types/media-types.xhtml) and [MDN reference](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types)).